72squared/redpipe/README.rst

 *RedPipe* gives you the tools to break up pipelined calls into modular reusable components.

 The first step is to make the commands return a reference to the data before execute happens.
+We'll call this reference object a `Future`.
-The `Deferred` object gets populated with data once the pipeline executes.
+The `redpipe.Future` object gets populated with data once the pipeline executes.
+It also behaves just like the underlying result.
+You can iterate on it if the result is a list.
+Add or subtract from it if it is an int.
+Print it out like a string.
+In short, you should be able to use it interchangeably with the underlying `future.result` field.

 This gives us the ability to create reusable building blocks.